sarikakale/Yelp-Recommendation-Engine/README.md

 8. Provided an interactive UI for users to input preferences and a neat display of business recommendations.

 #Technologies
-Apache Spark, Python, Flask, 8.Angular
+Apache Spark, Python, Flask, Angular